theRealAph/ScopeLocals/README.md

 * **Optimization opportunities** These properties allow us to generate good code.
 In many cases a scope-local `get()` is as fast as a local variable.
-* **Inheritance** We also support inheritance [what?] for scope locals, so that parallel constructs can set a value in the parent before sub-tasks start.
+* **Inheritance** We also support inheritance for scope locals, so that the bound values of inheritable scope locals are captured when threads are created.
+There's also a snapshot mechanism for capturing scope local values when other kinds of tasks are created.
+For example, when a `Runnable` is created for submission to an `ExecutorService`.

 ### Some examples